 Then there’s the current reigning king of marketing metaphors, Seth Godin…

-Godin is an extremely savvy marketer who’s cranked out an entire shelf of business bestsellers.
+Godin has cranked out an entire shelf of business bestsellers.
 His method?
 Devising wildly creative metaphors — such as sneezers, purple cows, meatball sundaes, and big red fezzes — for basic marketing concepts.
 Three of his books extol the virtues of being “remarkable,” which is his way of saying “be good and different,” which is about as novel to marketing as “profit” is to finance.
 He regurgitates common knowledge in an uncommon way, resulting in millions of books sold.
 Godin is the Rachael Ray of business lit.

 Since I found myself wading knee-deep in metaphors before a score of marketing students, I decided to show them how they, too, can contrive their own.
 I asked one student to pick an item, any item.
 He suggested a cheeseburger.
 (In these late night classes, food is always high on the mind.)
 And right there in class, the Cheeseburger POV (Proposition o’ Value) was born…

 The Cheeseburger POV: The Exclusive Recipe…